isacucho/FnMacAssistant/README.md

 <hr/>

 <h2>Credits:</h2>
-Vedma1337 for the Fortnite IPAs (https://github.com/vedma1337/EGS-IPA) <br/>
+The guys at the CelestialiOS Discord server for the Fortnite IPAs. https://discord.gg/celestialios<br/>
-Drohy for the patch that makes fortnite work on macOS and for the inspiration to make this app. (https://github.com/Drohy/FortniteMAC)
+Drohy for the patch that makes fortnite work on macOS and for the inspiration to make this app. https://github.com/Drohy/FortniteMAC